mangalam-research/wed/doc/help.rst

                cut, the selected data will be deleted from the editing screen but will **not** be copied into the clipboard.

-* Pasting does not allow the creation of an invalid document.
-Suppose you select a region of the document that cannot be cut because it violates the rule mentioned above.
-However, this selection can be copied so you copy it.
-Then you go elsewhere in the document and try to paste it.
-You will get a dialog box saying:

-    The data you are trying to paste appears to be XML.
-However, pasting it here will result in a structurally invalid document.
-Do you want to paste it as text instead?
-(If you answer negatively, the data won't be pasted at all.)

-  If you answer ``No`` then copy operation will be canceled.
-If you answer ``Yes`` then the selection will be converted to text and then the text will be pasted.

 Undo and Redo
 =============